Is a photo session right for me?

 • Is it safe to bring a puppy without all of their shots?

-The studio gets cleaned after every pet, toys get rotated and washed regularly, clean water bowls, floors mopped.
-In addition, when a young puppy or kitten is scheduled, the floors also get steam cleaned and shoe booties worn to make sure there is no chance of picking up any germs from the ground.
+The studio gets cleaned after every pet, toys only get played with once and they are taken home to be washed in the machine, water bowls are also only used once, then cleaned, and floors are vacuumed and mopped.
+In addition, when a young puppy or kitten is scheduled, the floors also get steam cleaned and shoes are either removed or covered with booties to make sure outside germs aren’t brought in.

 • Can I bring an exotic pet?